erikdubois/Solus/README.md

 ## Plank
 ------------------
 Start plank from the menu. <b>CTRL + Right-click</b> on the plank and choose preferences and put in on top.
-I choose a transparent theme.
+Choose one of the standard themes.

 But there are more themes out there if you want.